mirkin/setups/iosdev.md

 Array , Optionals, and Dictonary are generic types.

 Convention to use single letter T instead of a type, if more use U, V or an upper camel case meaningful word.

+### UIViewController

+Subclass, set class to your class in storyboard, hook up outlets with ctrl drag into code.

+**Lifecycle**

+Created from storyboard or in code.

+* Prepared to be segued to
+* Outlet Setting
+* Appear dissapear geometry change
+* ViewDidLoad - call super, do primary setup here, outlets are already set, bounds not set do no geometry-related setup.

 ### UIView